Why Repairability is Essential for the Future Homeware Industry

 Statistics show that householders are tapping into circular mindsets and are increasingly looking to fix or repair broken items rather than replacing them with new ones.
 This marks a vital shift in awareness of consumption habits, influenced by the ongoing cost of living crisis as well as environmental concerns.

-A demand for repairability
+A Demand for Repairability

 Conscious consumers are demanding brands and retailers to act, and statistics indicate that repairability and longevity is a key purchase-driver, particularly for big-ticket items such as furniture or home electricals.
 Customers want to shop with brands and retailers that allow them to consume responsibly.